 - Water: 1000 ml

-The pH should be adjusted to 7.1 prior to autoclaving.
+The pH should be adjusted to 7.1 before autoclaving.
 After the medium is autoclaved at 121°C for 15 minutes, a filter-sterilized solution of 10% solution of carbohydrate is aseptically added to the medium to a final concentration of 1%.

 - Inoculate two tubes of OF test medium with the test organism using a straight wire by stabbing “halfway to the bottom” of the tube.

 - Cover one tube of each pair with a 1 cm layer of sterile mineral oil or liquid paraffin (it creates an anaerobic condition in the tube by preventing diffusion of oxygen), leaving the other tube open to the air.